GEOG 871

 • INADEQUATE: 1 to 2 points with significant and frequent problems in multiple format parameters to the point where the document is distracting and very hard to understand.

-• MINIMALLY ADEQUATE to VERY GOOD: 3 to 7 points for deficiencies in selection of format rules and their consistent application between the “Exceptional” and “Very Poor” categories described above.
+• MINIMALLY ADEQUATE to VERY GOOD: 3 to 7 points for deficiencies in the selection of format rules and their consistent application between the “Exceptional” and “Very Poor” categories described above.